papis/papis/doc/source/default-settings.rst

     and in the ``papis`` database backend.
 For example, if the ``match-format`` is set to ``{doc[year]} {doc[author]}``, then words from the title will not match the document, only using the year or the author will work.
-It is recommended to set this to all the keys used by :ref:`config-settings-header-format`, so that any visible information can be matched.
+It is recommended to set this to all the keys used by :confval:`header-format`, so that any visible information can be matched.

 .. papis-config:: header-format